civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 158.49

-    If vaping products (**other than vaping product drugs**) manufactured in Canada are not stamped by a vaping product licensee, the vaping product licensee must immediately enter the vaping products into **its** excise warehouse.
+    If vaping products (other than vaping product drugs) manufactured in Canada are not stamped by a vaping product licensee, the vaping product licensee must immediately enter the vaping products into its excise warehouse.

   **(2)** Section 158.49 of the Act, as amended by subsection (1), is replaced by the following:

 ### Section 158.49

-      **(1)** If vaping products manufactured in Canada are not stamped by a vaping product licensee **before the end of the particular calendar month that is the second calendar month following the calendar month in which the vaping product licensee packages the vaping products**, the vaping product licensee must enter the vaping products into its excise warehouse **before the end of the particular calendar month**.
+      **(1)** If vaping products manufactured in Canada are not stamped by a vaping product licensee before the end of the particular calendar month that is the second calendar month following the calendar month in which the vaping product licensee packages the vaping products, the vaping product licensee must enter the vaping products into its excise warehouse before the end of the particular calendar month.

       **(2)** If a vaping product licensee imports packaged vaping products for stamping but does not stamp the vaping products before the end of the particular calendar month that is the second calendar month following the calendar month in which the vaping products are released under the `Customs Act`, the vaping product licensee must enter the vaping products into its excise warehouse before the end of the particular calendar month.